JesseTNRoberts/SP25-CSC4220/resources.md

 There is one nuance that differs from what we have seen.
 The actual pdf for a binomial distribution is discrete.
 When we use KDE to estimate it, the function is smoothed.
 So, if you intend to integrate from 0 to 4, you should integrate from -0.5 to 4.5 to capture the smooth roll off.
 This will make sense when you plot the KDE estimated PDF.

+- Question 5a

+The deflategate.csv file only contains the 15 datapoints visible in the first table.
+You can either copy and paste them into a dataframe, create a csv from those values, or download the csv [here](https://drive.google.com/file/d/1OCLP17_RaK0BphLxUNpO9Os-MULasn58/view?usp=sharing).

 ## Wellness Resources